 Lurking Latent Pathogens

+Each of us is exposed to a host of pathogens each day, may they be viral, bacterial, or chemical in nature.
+In a state of good health, we are able to respond quickly and correctly through our immune response or other avenues of elimination when these pathogens enter our bodies.
 Our body is designed to help keep these pathogens and toxins from reaching the interior of our body so that damage to organs is prevented; toxins are ushered into fat tissue, fever erupts to expel viral infections, or our bodies expel bacteria quickly and efficiently through our large intestine all in an effort to keep us well.

 Qi Deficiency and Lurking Pathogens

 Patients suffering with latent pathogens often experience bouts of severe lethargy.
 Their energy can become so depleted that they cannot hold down a job or care for their families on a consistent basis.
 It is likely that a Qi deficiency played a part in the body’s inability to eliminate the pathogen in the first place.
 According to TCM, if you do not have adequate Qi, you will not have adequate Wei Qi (comparable to immune system resistance).